noxdafox/pebble/doc/index.rst

 .. exception:: pebble.ProcessExpired

-   Raised by *Future.result()* functions if the related process died unexpectedly during the execution.
+   Raised by *Future.result()* functions if the related process died unexpectedly during its execution.

    .. data:: exitcode